yaronf/I-D/STAR/draft-sheffer-acme-star.md

 and forward responses back to CDN2.
 Whether such proxying is allowed is governed by policy and contracts between the parties.

+# Operational Considerations

+## Certificate Transparency (CT) Logs

+TBD: larger logs and how to deal with them.

 # Security Considerations

 ## STAR Protocol Authentication